-LCUCAPSO 6 52 PS FOR A SOCIETY OF NUNAVUMI MALIGALIUQTIT

-LAW SOCIETY OF NUNAVUT

-BARREAU DU NUNAVUT

-To: Members of the Law Society of Nunavut

-From: Nalini Vaddapalli, CEO

-Re: Report for the 2024-2025 Annual General Meeting

-Date: June 20, 2025
+To: Members of the Law Society of Nunavut From: Nalini Vaddapalli, CEO Subject: Report for the 2024-2025 Annual General Meeting Date: June 20, 2025 A Year in Review:

-A year in review

 2024 has been another year focused on advancing several special projects, including in regard to operations and regulatory-based.

-• In summary, they include but are not limited to:

-The Law Society of Nunavut (LSN) continued efforts to implement recommendations outlined in the May 2023 Nunavut Statutes Examination Taskforce Report.

-The spot audit program based on an educational approach was launched in August and its related toolbox with an initial focus on anti-money laundering and trust accounting rules will be launched by the fall of 2025 with a series of lunch and learns.

-All applications and renewals are done online, including now lawyers who need to renew their Restricted Appearance Certificate (RAC) or who need to re-apply after their RAC has expired.
-Changes to both the website and portal are always ongoing to ensure the information and user experience is comprehensive and streamlined.
+In summary, they include but are not limited to: I. Nunavut Statutes Exam The Law Society of Nunavut (LSN) continued efforts to implement recommendations outlined in the May 2023 Nunavut Statutes Examination Taskforce Report.
+II.
+Spot Audit Program The spot audit program, based on an educational approach, was launched in August and its related toolbox with an initial focus on anti-money laundering and trust accounting rules will be launched by the fall of 2025 with a series of lunch and learns.
+III.
+Online Application and Renewals All applications and renewals are done online, now including lawyers who need to renew their Restricted Appearance Certificate (RAC) or who need to re-apply after their RAC has expired.
+Changes to both the website and portal are ongoing to ensure the information and user experience is comprehensive and streamlined.
 The investments further allow to create a history for each member.
 When considering areas for improvement, the student-at-law category is at the forefront of LSN's ongoing efforts.
 However, while some changes have been implemented to the user experience and online information, the LSN must be guided by the work of the Articling and Bar Admissions Working Group to ensure steps taken are in line with the Working Group's recommendations.
 I invite you to read the Working Group's report submitted for this year's AGM.
 While the mandate of the Articling and Bar Admissions Committee has been led by the Working Group due to the insufficient number of members seeking to be appointed to meet the Terms of Reference of the Committee, the commitment and contributions made by the members of the Working Group are invaluable and do not go unnoticed.

-- In relation to students-at-law, the LSN has been working with member Lana Walker to develop and implement a Nunavut-focused remedial process action plan for students-at-law enrolled/previously enrolled in CPLED.
-The success of this action plan confirmed the need to have designed support which led to having Ms. Walker take on the new role of Manager for student-at-law in early 2025. - The Legal Professional Act overhaul proposal, which was put together over time based on the experience, knowledge and expertise of special counsels and members of standing committees, was submitted in January of 2025 to the Government of Nunavut's Department of Justice.
-The LSN looks forward to the opportunity to share updates with the membership including the recent June 17 consolidated version.
-This recent version includes amendments to the oath, which now officially includes alternate language for affirming instead of swearing. - The enforcement of ss.
-57(2) of the Legal Profession Act with respect to interest-bearing trust accounts as applicable for members of the private bar continued to bring several challenges, in particular in regard to the negotiation of agreements with the five major Canadian banks by the Nunavut Law Foundation.
-Full implementation is now expected to completed in 2025.
-To this end, the LSN encourages its members to take the necessary steps, as applicable to their practice, to open their Nunavut-specific trust account sooner rather than later, whether in Nunavut or in their home jurisdiction. - With respect to the one hundred trust account levy, an information note is now available to gain a better of the requirement (as part of the membership fee schedule) in addition to the historical rationale for the trust account levy.
+In relation to students-at-law, the LSN has been working with member Lana Walker to develop and implement a Nunavut-focused remedial process action plan for students-at-law enrolled/previously enrolled in CPLED.
+The success of this action plan confirmed the need to have designed support which led to having Ms. Walker take on the new role of Manager for student-at-law in early 2025.
+IV.
+Legal Professional Act The Legal Professional Act overhaul proposal, which was put together over time based on the experience, knowledge and expertise of special counsels and members of standing committees, was submitted in January of 2025 to the Government of Nunavut's Department of Justice.
+The LSN looks forward to the opportunity to share updates with the membership, including the recent June 17 consolidated version.
+This recent version includes amendments to the oath, which now officially includes alternate language for affirming instead of swearing.
+V. Interest Bearing Trust Accounts The enforcement of ss.
+57(2) of the Legal Profession Act, with respect to interestbearing trust accounts as applicable for members of the private bar, continued to bring several challenges, in particular in regard to the negotiation of agreements with the five major Canadian banks by the Nunavut Law Foundation.
+Full implementation is now expected to be completed in 2025.
+To this end, the LSN encourages its members to take the necessary steps, as applicable to their practice, to open their Nunavut-specific trust account sooner rather than later, whether in Nunavut or in their home jurisdiction.